yuulive/asdfsdfdfg/design/test_plan.md

 - input: \left(1+x\right)x\left(-1+x\right)
 - output: stationary points in x=\pm0.57735

+TC1.11 The iterative root finding method must be stable for nearly multiple zeros ([16] page 6).
+> tests/polynomial/nearly_multiple_zeros

+- input: P4, P5, P6, P8
+- output: roots must all be real, from root it is possible to recover the original polynomial with given error or roots must be within given error.

 ### Linear systems

 TC2.1 The initial value of the output of the system in response to a step is the limit to infinity of its transfer function ([1], para.
 5.4.1).